microsoft/winget-cli/README.md

 2. Configure your system, please use the [configuration file](.configurations/configuration.dsc.yaml).
 This can be applied by either:
    * [Dev Home](https://github.com/microsoft/devhome)'s machine configuration tool
    * WinGet configuration.
 Run `winget configure .configurations/configuration.dsc.yaml` from the project root so relative paths resolve correctly.
 3. Run `vcpkg integrate install` from the Developer Command Prompt for VS 2022.
-This is a one time setup step until the configuration file in step 2 is updated to work with vcpkg setup.
+This is a one-time setup step until the configuration file in step 2 is updated to work with vcpkg setup.

 ### Prerequisites

 * Windows 10 1809 (17763) or later
 * [Developer Mode enabled](https://docs.microsoft.com/windows/uwp/get-started/enable-your-device-for-development)
 * [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/)
-  * Or use winget to install it ;) (although you may need to adjust the workloads via Tools->Get Tools and Features...)
+  * Or use WinGet to install it ;) (although you may need to adjust the workloads via Tools->Get Tools and Features...)
 * The following workloads:
   * .NET Desktop Development
   * Desktop Development with C++